-Cardano (ADA) Stake Pools are preparing for the 'Alonzo' hard fork, after which Smart Contract functionality will finally be deployed on the blockchain.
-Meanwhile, the project is facing harsh criticism for alleged structural flaws just days after the upgrade on the test network.
+Cardano: 64% of Stake Pools ready for Smart Contracts.
+Cardano (ADA) Stake Pools are preparing for the ‘Alonzo’ hard fork, after which Smart Contract functionality will finally be deployed on the blockchain.
+Meanwhile, the project faces harsh criticism for alleged structural flaws just days after the upgrade on the test network.

 64% of stake pools are ready

 IOHK, the company behind Cardano’s technology development, announced Monday that nearly 70% of Cardano Stake Pools, or participation pools, have been upgraded to Alonzo node 1.29.0.
 The IOHK team reported via a tweet:

 “Impressive effort as always from the Cardano stake operator community over the weekend to prepare for #ReadyForAlonzo.
 Currently, according to stats from our friends at PooltooI, about 64% of pools have been upgraded to #Alonzo node 1.29.0.
 Now to keep moving forward!“